SophistSolutions/Stroika/Documentation/Installing-Required-Tools.md

 Note also - much of this (in perhaps more detail) can be gleaned (programatically) from the reading the Docker files
 - [../DockerBuildContainers/](../DockerBuildContainers/)

+Or better yet, can be avoided entirely by just using the pre-built docker containers [Quick-Start](./Quick-Start.md).

 ---

 ## What all build platforms require (overview)